Featured art “traveler barbarian colour Wip” by Brolo. Creative Commons License.

 This article contains affiliate links that add gold to our coffers.

 The Berserker has always been a conflict for me.
-I played the original Baldur’s Gate games with Minsc, the berserking Ranger.
+I played the original Baldur’s Gate games with Minsc, the berserker Ranger.
 Back then, Berserker was apparently not a class but some ability that could be gained otherwise (I was young and didn’t pay attention to mechanics back then).
 I never wanted him to go berserk, haha!
 He’d attack his allies while berserking, causing huge problems in combat.
-It could be useful to send Minsc into a group of enemies that keeping taking me out with mind control.
+It could be useful to send Minsc into a group of enemies that keep taking me out with mind control.
 The D&D 5e version of the Berserker clearly touches on some of these themes.
 It omits the friendly attacks while berserking, fortunately.
 The problem is that it fails to capture the heart of a Berserker character.
 This path/subclass has clunky mechanics and heavy drawbacks that outweigh its benefits.
 For this reason, I’ve revised it to make it more interesting to play.

 Special thanks to those who have given feedback!